 - Assessment must maintain academic standards.

-SubmissionFinal version of the essay should be submitted as .pdf in MyUni no later than 5:00 p.m. on the due date.
+SubmissionFinal version of the essay should be uploaded in MyUni by the due date.

 Late assignment policy:

 Late written assignments will be accepted to a maximum of 7 days late with a late penalty of 2 marks per calendar day applied.

 Extensions without penalty may be granted when supporting documentation can be provided and then, and only then, by arrangement with the course lecturer prior to the due date and time.
 Extensions will not be granted under any other circumstance.
 To apply for an extension, use the medical/compassionate application form available at:

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending